 The search shows that dogs can detect subtle changes in a human scent that indicate stress with training.

 Schedule regular vet visits

-Keeping your dog healthy means making sure they have medical checkups, keep their vaccines current, and provide them with the food and medicine they need to stay healthy.
+Keeping your dog healthy means ensuring they have medical checkups, keeping their vaccines current, and providing them with the food and medicine they need to stay healthy.